James Hubbard (murderer): Execution

-Prior to Hubbard's execution, Hubbard's lawyers appealed to the U.S. Supreme Court against his execution on the grounds of his age and ill health, with Alan Rose stating: "He is a sick, frail man.
+Before Hubbard's execution, his lawyers appealed to the Supreme Court of the United States against his execution on the grounds of his age and ill health, with one stating: "He is a sick, frail man.
 He is harmless, and it makes no sense for the state of Alabama to have executed him."
 Hubbard was suffering from cancer, hepatitis, and dementia.

 The Supreme Court denied a stay of execution in a 5–4 ruling, and Alabama Governor Bob Riley rejected a request to commute Hubbard's sentence to life in prison, stating: "Justice has not been swift in this case, but justice must be delivered."

 Hubbard's last meal was two eggs over-medium, four pieces of bacon, sliced tomatoes, fried green tomatoes, pineapple slices with mayonnaise, white bread, a banana, and a medium-sized V8.

 Hubbard was executed on August 5, 2004, at Holman Correctional Facility in Atmore, Alabama, more than 27 years after Montgomery's murder.
-Hubbard's execution was witnessed by his son and daughter, as well as six members of the Lillian Montgomery's family.
-Hubbard was 74 years old at the time of his execution, making him the oldest inmate to be executed in the United States since the reinstatement of the death penalty in 1976, as well as the oldest inmate to be executed in the United States since the execution of 76-year-old James Stephens of Colorado in 1941.
+He did not provide any last words.
+Hubbard's execution was witnessed by his son and daughter, as well as six members of Montgomery's family.
+Hubbard was 74 years old at the time of his execution, making him the oldest inmate to be executed in the United States since the reinstatement of the death penalty in 1976, as well as the oldest inmate to be executed in the U.S. since the execution of 76-year-old James Stephens of Colorado in 1941.